Coralito

 Coralito (Little coral), is a Puerto Rican telenovela produced by Telemundo.
 The main characters were played by Sully Díaz and Salvador Pineda.
 Díaz played the character of Coralito.
 The telenovela played in 1984.
-Ednita Nazario performed the theme song of the telenovela titled Mi Pequeño Amor, (My Small Love), written by her then husband, Argentine-Venezuelan composer, Laureano Brizuela, who also perform the song with her.
+Ednita Nazario performed the theme song of the telenovela titled Mi Pequeño Amor (My Small Love), written by her then husband, Argentine-Venezuelan composer, Laureano Brizuela, who also performed the song with her.

+Ofelia D'Acosta and Braulio Castillo, Jr. also acted in Coralito.